calculix/CalculiX-Examples/Contact/Eyebar/README.md

 Two separate parts are generated and meshed with plane strain elements.
 The prescribed displacement is applied to the flat equatorial surface of the pin.

+You can change the model type using the parameter `etyp` in `par.eyebar.fbd`.
+Default is 4 node plane strain.
 ```
 > param.py par.eyebar.fbd
 > cgx -b eyebar.fbd